voxpupuli/puppet-proxysql/README.markdown

 The password ProxySQL will use to connect to the configured mysql_clusters.
 Defaults to 'cluster'

 ##### `mysql_client_package_name`
 The name of the mysql client package in your package manager.
-Defaults to ''
+Defaults to undef

 ## Types
 #### proxy_global_variable